MahmoudAshours/2021Plan/readme.md

 penetration test or red team engagement.
 Use it for open source intelligence (OSINT) gathering to help determine a company's external threat landscape on the internet.
 The tool gathers emails, names, subdomains, IPs and URLs using

+## Hacking ( WIFI )
+In chapter 14 of [Linux basics for hackers](https://github.com/MeitanteiAshour/2021Plan#book-) , The author was talking about cracking a WIFI password ( though it's not the main scope of the book , but was intersting)

+### This will be a breif demnstration of WIFI(WPA2\PSK) password hacking :
+*First : *

+- Download Kali linux

+If you can't download Kali linux for some reason ( I have ubuntu ) , You can download all Kali linux libraries & tools using [Katoolin](https://www.fosslinux.com/6751/how-to-install-kali-linux-tools-using-katoolin-on-ubuntu-18-04-lts.htm)

+### Why Kali Linux ?

+The main reason is Kali Linux is used by hackers because it is a free OS and has over 600 tools for penetration testing and security analytics.
+We won't go deep in hacking/Cyber security but it's quite interesting using some of these tools!

 ## Unity